Renal monitoring should be performed prior to initiation of, and during therapy with STRIBILD.

 Learn about changes in serum creatinine observed in clinical studies.

-4/701 (0.6%) subjects taking STRIBILD developed laboratory findings consistent with proximal renal tubular dysfunction leading to discontinuation compared to none in the comparator groups1
+- 4/701 (0.6%) subjects taking STRIBILD vs 1 (0.3%) subject in the ATV + RTV + FTC/TDF arm and no subjects in the EFV/FTC/TDF arm developed laboratory findings consistent with proximal renal tubular dysfunction leading to discontinuation through week 144

-- 2 of these 4 subjects had renal impairment at baseline (ie, eGFR <70 mL/min)
+- 2 of these 4 subjects had renal impairment at baseline (ie, CrCl <70 mL/min)

-- Laboratory findings improved but did not completely resolve in all subjects upon discontinuation of STRIBILD; renal replacement therapy was not required.
+- These findings improved but did not completely resolve in all subjects upon discontinuation of STRIBILD; renal replacement therapy was not required

 Important Safety Information